Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

-Adoption: (Gr. huiothesia) The Greek noun is a legal term that literally means “adoption as son,” which means to take or accept a son or daughter who is not naturally such by relationship, including complete inheritance rights.
-The apostle Paul mentions adoption several times in reference to those with a new status as called and chosen by God.
+Adoption: (υἱοθεσία huiothesia) The Greek noun is a legal term that literally means “adoption as a son,” which means to take or accept a son or daughter who is not naturally such by relationship, including full inheritance rights.
+The apostle Paul mentions adoption several times about those with a new status as called and chosen by God.
 These ones were born as offspring of the imperfect Adam, were formerly in slavery to sin.
-Through purchase by means of Jesus’ life as a ransom, many have received the adoption as sons and daughters becoming heirs with the only-begotten Son of God, Jesus Christ.–Rom.
+Through purchase through Jesus’ life as a ransom, many have received the adoption as sons and daughters becoming heirs with the only-begotten Son of God, Jesus Christ. – Rom.
 8:15, 23; 9:4; Gal.
 4:5; Eph.
 1:5.

 Basic principles, elementary teachings